 Avoiding High-Performing Employee Turnover is Half the Battle; The Other Half is Controlling Costs

-If you are the HR manager of a legal, accounting, architecture, or other firm that depends on the talent and the reputation of your people, then you know that losing them can cost you everything.
-The potential loss of a valuable employee is a continuous challenge to a professional services firm.
+If you are the HR manager of a legal, accounting, architecture, or other firm that depends on the talent and the reputation of your people, then you know that when employees leave it comes with substantial costs.
+The loss of valuable employees is a continuous challenge to a professional services firm.

 Because large firms often have more money to attract employees, small to medium-sized businesses (SMBs) may find themselves under enormous pressure to compete.